 The rule of thumb for powder is above 90% protein.
 This one is less than half of that.
-Meaning there are lots of extras put into the formula that take away from the collagen protein.
+Meaning there are lots of extras put into the formula.

 They don't have to list the carbohydrates but that is exactly what is in this product.

 The chicken is the same as the beef.
 Fat and fiber make up 1% with moisture at around 7%.
 What makes up the missing 53%?
 Carbs.
 Let's look at the ingredients below to figure out what is actually in this thing.

 There are a lot of ingredients in Brutus bone broth.
 Both the liquid and powder versions use natural flavors, yeast extract and a few other inputs to enhance the taste.
 Some canines have allergies to them, but not all.
 So you must do your research.

 Let's go through each one by one.
 Anything with a red underline is something that I'd recommend that you pay attention to and I'll explain further below.
 You'll want to read it, trust me.